When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 On the other hand, food processors often feature more than one blade assembly at their base, but blenders typically only have one.

-Typically, the processor may also contain a slicing disc and a shredding/grating disc and a chopping blade.
+Typically, the processor also contains a slicing disc, a shredding/grating disc, and a chopping blade.

 Their functions are rather self-evident.
-Whisking discs, citrus attachments, dough beaters, peeling discs, and other accessories may be included in higher-tier units.
+Higher-tier units may include whisking discs, citrus attachments, dough beaters, peeling discs, and other accessories.

-The food processor’s most basic tool, the chopping S blade, has little in common with the blender’s blade assembly.
+The food processor’s most essential tool, the chopping S blade, has little in common with the blender’s blade assembly.

 Food Processor vs Blender – Frequently Asked Questions